 Determining if Device is Jailbroken

-The MAT iOS SDK uses three methods to determine if a device is jailbroken.
-When the SDK communicates with the MAT platform, it includes information about the jailbreak status of an iOS-based device.
+The TUNE iOS SDK uses three methods to determine if a device is jailbroken.
+When the SDK communicates with the TUNE platform, it includes information about the jailbreak status of an iOS-based device.
 The following methods to detect jailbroken devices:

 1. Presence of file paths of some commonly used hacks